W427697/Discord-/addons/storyshots/storyshots-core/README.md

 Some stories are difficult or impossible to snapshot, such as those covering components that use external DOM-modifying libraries, and those that deliberately throw errors.
 It is possible to skip stories like these by giving them a parameter of `storyshots: {disable: true}`.
 There is also a shorthand for this, `storyshots: false`.

+If you wish to remove a story from some snapshot tests but not others, you can pass the test suite name(s) to the `storyshots.disabledSuites` param as a string or array.

 ```js
 export const Exception = () => {
   throw new Error('storyFn threw an error!
 WHOOPS');